Paul Schneider (actor): Career

 In 2018, Schneider made his Broadway debut in Young Jean Lee's play Straight White Men as Matt.
 Schneider's performance earned praise, with The New York Times critic Jesse Green singling him out as one of the highlights of the production.

 Personal life

 On April 16, 2016, Schneider married Theresa Avila, an occupational therapist and co-founder of The World Lens Foundation, of which Schneider is a board member.
-The two have a daughter.
+The two have two daughters, Lou and Rae.
 Schneider is an Innocence Project Ambassador.